Select Page

 In addition to a SARB, most COEs operate formal truancy mediation programs in coordination with the district attorney and/or county probation offices.
 A SARB may refer cases to these programs as a last intervention before the pupil or parent faces legal prosecution.
 Typically, it is only in the most egregious cases where these efforts are unsuccessful and legal action is subsequently pursued by the district attorney.
 When legal action is needed, district attorneys have three options they may use to prosecute offenders.
 As described in Figure 1, the penalties associated with these options vary in severity—ranging from community service or participation in a parent education program to one year in jail and a $2,000 fine.

-In April of 2021, State Superintendent Tony Thurmond announced that the Tuolumne County Superintendent Schools Office has been recognized as a Model School Attendance Review Board (SARB) program.
+In May 2024, State Superintendent Tony Thurmond announced that the Tuolumne County Superintendent Schools Office had again been recognized as a Model School Attendance Review Board (SARB) program.
+The only County Office of Education to receive this prestigious award in 2024!

 SARB